 Although we didn’t want to leave, checking out was also a breeze.
 A bill that included the meals, drinks, and services we’d ordered throughout the stay came to our room.
 There’s also an additional space to tip the staff that attended your room.
 We weren’t surprised by the total, as we’d kept track of our spending throughout, and the final amount owed was accurate.

-Our time at the Resort at Pedregal was most definitely an indulgence.
+Our time at The Waldorf Astoria Los Cabos Pedregal was most definitely an indulgence.
 But, for those who are looking for the perfect destination that defines ‘getting away from it all,’ it now tops our list for top spots to recommend.

 From the minute we stepped out of our transportation and were guided through initial check-in, to the nightly turn-down service (which, yes, included those little mints on the pillow), the return of my glasses, and the memorable meals we shared, the resort’s service is flawlessly executed so that you’re always in seventh heaven.